-And at the other end of the spectrum -- for organizations with smaller and/or less complex architectures and requirements, the need for full time, hands-on oversight by a dedicated full-time resource have likely diminished; due to the increased stability, automation, and performance capabilities of modern database technology.
+At the other end of the spectrum -- for organizations with smaller and/or less complex architectures and requirements, the need for hands-on oversight by a dedicated full-time resource have likely diminished.
+This is due to the increased stability, automation, and performance capabilities of modern database technology.

 A Full-Time DBA Is Not Your Only Option

 The role of the DBA is just as important as ever.
 What’s even more important is finding the right database management solution for your organization.
 Companies too often assume that in order to properly support enterprise databases (Oracle, SQL Server, etc.), they must hire one or more full-time database administrators.
 While this option may give the best support for one company, it may not always be the best quality investment for another company.